Man charged in Illinois bowling alley shooting that killed 3

 He said the three who died were all men, aged 73, 65 and 69, but did not provide names.

-Additionally, he said, a 14-year-old boy was shot in the face and airlifted to hospital in Madison in stable condition, and a 16-year-old girl who was shot in the shoulder was treated at a hospital and released.
+Additionally, he said, a 14-year-old boy was shot in the face and airlifted to a hospital in Madison in stable condition, and a 16-year-old girl who was shot in the shoulder was treated at a hospital and released.
 A 62-year-old man underwent surgery overnight after suffering multiple gunshot wounds and is in critical condition, the chief said.

 The suspect has no known ties to the victims, O’Shea said.